 Students will gain hands-on training experience, learn from guest presenters, enjoy various working dog demonstrations, and have the opportunity to visit with canine handlers and learn more about their jobs.

-Participants will have the unique opportunity to be immersed in the working dog industry and learn about canines working in search and rescue, law enforcement, and medical detection, as well as gain additional skills in canine fitness, behavior, and positive reinforcement training.
+Participants will have the unique opportunity to be immersed in the working dog industry and learn about canines working in many disciplines including search and rescue, law enforcement, medical detection, and conservation.
+Your child will also gain additional skills in canine fitness, behavior, and positive reinforcement training.

 Canine Handler Academy runs from 9:00 am to 4:00 pm each day.
 Early drop-off and late pick-up options are available with pre-registration.
 Students are required to provide their own transportation to and from the Working Dog Center as well as their own lunches.

-- Beginner sessions offer an introduction to general dog training as well as working dogs and their many different jobs.
-Learn how to train the basics of search and rescue, obedience, and fitness techniques while discovering the benefits of positive reinforcement practices.
+- Introduction to general dog training as well as working dogs and their many different jobs.
+Learn the fundamentals behind training of search and rescue, obedience, and K9 fitness while discovering the benefits of positive reinforcement practices.

 - Cost: $650